HighTemplar-wjiang/tensorflow-template/README.md

     python main.py config_file.conf
     ```
     2.2.
 File format
-        Use JSON format, this will be interpreted to system call (see above).
+        Use JSON format, the file will be interpreted to system call (see above).
 Model will be build w.r.t. to "hyperparameters".
         E.g.,
     ```
     Train a model from scratch: